 The Best Speakeasy Bars in Las Vegas

 Think of Barbershop Cuts & Cocktails as two businesses in one.
 By day, it's a men's grooming salon, good for a haircut or shave.
 At night, guests make their way through an entrance in the back that opens up to a dark and seductive whiskey lounge with a stage for live music.
 It's an impressive sight with mismatched chandeliers, leather couches, and other vintage furniture.
-Order Scotch for bottle service or choose something fun from the cocktail menu.
+Order scotch for bottle service or choose something fun from the cocktail menu.
 Can't go wrong with the Mustache Ride, a frothy vanilla, cherry, and almond mix of whiskey and Guinness.
+The new rye-based Bonnie + Clyde comes with a take-home flask, while the Six String Sling, featuring a mix of Japanese whiskey and scotch, is served in a glass with guitar-shaped ice.

 How to get in: Walk through the salon and look for a janitor's door in the back, which opens up to the speakeasy.
 Try your luck with a seat at the bar or make a reservation in advance.

 At first glance, Más Por Favor looks like a bright, open taqueria in a Chinatown strip mall—which is pretty great all by itself.
 But off to the side is a secret hallway, modeled after a drug tunnel (with bags of "cocaine" as decoration), leading to a dark but wonderfully vibrant speakeasy parlor.
 The cocktails skew towards tequila and mezcal with a dynamic variety of flavors.
-Some go down a little too easy and if that's the case, switch to either red or white sangria (both exceptional and not overly sweet), which carry more volume and last a bit longer.
+Some go down a little too easy.
+The red or white sangria (neither overly sweet) carry more volume and last a bit longer.
 Casamigos Margaritas are on tap with house-infused jalapeno bitters and other modifications encouraged.
 And yes, you can order the same delicious tacos sold out front.
-Request a dusting of Hot Cheetos for added spice.
+The No-Boo combo of carne asada, truffle, and artichoke is especially tasty.
+The kitchen's take on a Frito Pie offers the option of using Doritos instead.

 How to get in: Play it safe and book a reservation.